 I'm not sure what's behind the noisy knee.
 Kneecaps grind unevenly on femurs all the time for various reasons.
 If I had knowledge of a fool proof technique or set of instruction that would immediately relieve the misery of a dear friend, by all means, I'd eagerly share that.

 But getting to the root of any matter takes time.
 We must prod, strain, and explore what precipitates the problem.
 We have to check strength and mobility at the foot, ankle, and hip.
 Then we scrutinize the details of basic activities like walking and squatting.
+And that's just the evaluation.
+Correcting the issue usually takes time.
+It's an investment, never without effort, rarely a simple matter of "in" versus "out," crack, clunk, and you're all fixed.

 Oh, right.
 Ryan is still in front of me, waiting through my though pause with a look of expectation.

-"Do you want to take a few minutes to look at the details?
+"Do you want to take a few minutes to look at the details?"

 "Or maybe, hmmm, you should rest and take it easy for a few days."